aws-samples/serverless-patterns/cloudfront-apigw-large-uploads/README.md

     ```
     cd cloudfront-apigw-large-uploads
     ```
+1. Set region to us-east-1 for your CDK environment, this is because Lambda@edge functions need to exist us-east-1 region.
+1. Bootstrap CDK:
+    ```
+    cdk bootstrap
+    ```
-1. From the command line, use AWS CDK to deploy the AWS resources for the pattern as specified in the `large_uploads_test/test_stack.py` file.
+1. From the command line, use AWS CDK to deploy the AWS resources for the pattern as specified in the `large_uploads_test/test_stack.py` file:
     ```
     python3 -m pip install -r requirements.txt
     cdk synth